xnvme/xnvme/docs/getting_started/index.rst

 * liburing (>=2.2, for **xNVMe**)
 * uuid-dev (>=2.3, For **SPDK**)

+xNVMe makes use of libraries and interfaces when available and will "gracefully degrade" when a given library is not available.
+For example, if liburing is not available on your system and you do not want to install then, then xNVMe will simply build without io_uring-support.

+Since software dependencies means a lot of for those building a given project, then xNVMe provides an exhaustive overview of what software xNVMe makes use of, and for which purposes.
+Along with the documentation of software-dependencies, then the setup of a system with those packages are provided in docker-containers, and in the remainder of this section, then description on installing xNVMe and co. is provided.

 The preferred toolchain is **gcc** and the following sections describe how to install it and required libraries on a set of popular Linux Distributions, FreeBSD, MacOS, and Windows.
 If you wish to use a different toolchain then see